-IMPORTANT: The last two problems are much easier if you use the code accompanying lecture 15.
-You will find that code much easier to follow if you read the accompanying handout, on the class website, and not just the code.
+IMPORTANT: The last two problems are much easier if you use the code accompanying lecture 10.
+You will find that code much easier to follow if you read the accompanying handout on the class website, and not just the code.
+To help motivate this, this week's reading questions are about that handout.